Frosteco/Imagine-Linker/README.md

 ## Why use a bot for sharing links?
 Sharing links using this bot has many benefits for a subreddit:
-1. Ban-prevention - using a bot instead of a wiki for links tranfers the potencial ban onto the bot, leaving a subredit ban-safe
+1. Ban-prevention - using a bot instead of a wiki for links will tranfer the potencial ban onto the bot, leaving a subreddit ban-safe
-2. Liability-tranfer - if the bot is operated by a third party (with no connection to the subreddit's mod team), the liability is shifted away from the subreddit
+2. Liability-transfer - if the bot is operated by a third party user (with no connection to the subreddit's mod team), the liability is shifted away from the subreddit
-3. Decentralisation - If one user's bot gets a DMCA claim, they can remove the bot without any remorse to avoid penalties and another user can quickly set up their own bot with the links (and if possible address the DMCA issue)
+3. Decentralisation - If one user's bot gets a DMCA claim, they can remove the bot without any remorse to avoid problems and another user can quickly set up their own bot with the links
 4. Open-source - anyone can implement this bot on any subreddit, fork it to their liking or help develop the original codebase

 ## Getting started
+TBD

+## Disclaimer
 TBD